omersha/omersha.github.io/_posts/2015-12-08-meta-sequences-in-c++.md

 auto pool = std::array<int,N> {DummyType(0), DummyType(1), DummyType(2)};
 {% endhighlight %}

-So the compiler is in position to eliminate copies, moves and function calls, and generate in-place consturctions wherever possible.
+So the compiler is in a position to eliminate copies, moves and function calls, and generate in-place consturctions wherever possible.
 As a matter of fact, with this main function -